adubkov/zbx_nginx_template/README.md

 Zabbix template for Nginx (python)

-It's accumulate nginx stats and parse the access.log (just pice of log at oce) and push result in Zabbix throuhg trap-messages
+It's accumulate nginx stats and parse the access.log (just pice of log at oce) and push result in Zabbix through trap-messages

 ##System requirements